Jake Fraley Player Props: Reds vs. Rockies

 Jake Fraley At The Plate

-- Fraley is hitting .264 with eight doubles, eight home runs and 23 walks.
+- Fraley is hitting .265 with nine doubles, eight home runs and 24 walks.

-- Fraley has picked up a hit in 58.9% of his 56 games this season, with multiple hits in 23.2% of those games.
+- Fraley has picked up a hit in 59.6% of his 57 games this year, with multiple hits in 22.8% of them.

-- Fraley has picked up an RBI in 44.6% of his games this year, with two or more RBI in 16.1% of his games.
-He has also produced three or more runs in five contests.
+- Fraley has picked up an RBI in 45.6% of his games this year, with two or more RBI in 15.8% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.